yanghengtang/tp/docs/UserGuide.md

 *  `edit_a 1 pic\S9912343G dic\T0212385J from\2023-09-11 07:30 to\2023-09-11 08:00` edits the patient and doctor NRIC of the 1st appointment in the appointment list to be `S9912343G` and `T0212385J` respectively and the start time and end time of the appointment to be `2023-09-11 07:30` and `2023-09-11 08:00` respectively

 **Sample Usage**:
-1. Assuming you want to edit the 4th Appointment, changing the doctor NRIC from "S9823343G" to "S9923334G".
+1. Assuming you want to edit the 4th Appointment, change the doctor NRIC from "S9823343G" to "S9923334G".

 2. Enter the following command:
 ```